MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 To connect to your Confluence site, use your site URL.

-### Step 3.3: Select the Graph Connector Agent
+### Step 3.3: Select the Microsoft Graph connector agent

-Select the Graph Connector Agent from the drop-down list.
+Select the connector agent from the drop-down list.
 The agent will securely send Confluence On-premises content into Microsoft Graph index.

 ### Step 3.4: Select authentication type